bsoyka/policy/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender identity and expression, sexual orientation, physical traits, or any other similar characteristics.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.